ICS Electrical Services Listed by dragonforce Ransomware Group

 ICS Electrical Services is a Cincinnati based electrical contracting company that has been specializing in complex industrial installations since 1997.
 We provide a unique approach to the many facets of the industrial market that set us apart from the rest.
 Our services include full service electrical installations, outage and startup support, PLC system upgrades, instrumentation installation & Calibration, electrical design-build, UL Listed control panel assembly, automation & programming, and maintenance & repairs.

 On March 6, 2026, ICS Electrical Services, a Cincinnati-based electrical contracting company, appeared on the leak site of the dragonforce ransomware group.
 The attackers claim to have exfiltrated internal files during a ransomware incident.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.

 Public reporting indicates that ICS Electrical Services was listed on the dragonforce leak site on March 6, 2026.
 The company, founded in 1997, specializes in industrial electrical installations, PLC system upgrades, instrumentation, automation, and maintenance services.
-Available reporting describes the incident as a ransomware attack in which internal files were exfiltrated.
-No confirmed details have been released about the volume or specific types of data stolen, though ransomware groups routinely target customer records, employee information, contracts, and financial documents.
+Available reporting describes the incident as a ransomware attack in which internal files were allegedly exfiltrated.
+No Reported Details have been released about the volume or specific types of data stolen, though ransomware groups routinely target customer records, employee information, contracts, and financial documents.

 Why This Matters for You and Your Family